lfit/releng-docs/docs/gerrit.rst

 Download changes for local manipulation and re-uploaded updates via git-review.

 See `Update an existing patch`_ above.
-Once you have re-uploaded the patch the Gerrit web UI for the proposed change will reflect the new patcheset.
+Once you have re-uploaded the patch the Gerrit web UI for the proposed change will reflect the new patchset.

 .. figure:: _static/gerrit-patch-update-history.png